University of Hull: Expansion in the 1950s and 1960s

 The period of rapid expansion of Hull University coincided with the vice-chancellorship of Sir Brynmor Jones (1956–1972), during whose time in office student numbers quadrupled.

 The Brynmor Jones Library, which houses more than a million volumes, was constructed in two phases: the first phase was fully completed in 1959, with a tower block extension officially opened in 1970.
+Previously, the library had existed across two rooms in the Cohen Building, run by Agnes Cuming from its opening in 1929 until 1955.
 During the 1950s and 1960s a considerable number of academic buildings were built, including the Larkin and Wilberforce Buildings (originally given other names).
 The 'Martin Plan' of 1967, Sir Leslie Martin was the university architect, envisaged a campus with its tallest buildings in the centre surrounded by buildings diminishing in height towards the perimeter.
 In the course of the 1960s most of the departments housed in temporary structures were moved into new purpose-built premises.
 However, Biochemistry was still partially located in a 'hut' to the rear of the Venn building into the early 1980s.
 This early phase of expansion through building ended in 1974, after this year there was to be no further academic building construction on the campus until 1996.
 However, student numbers doubled in this period, with the university becoming highly efficient in using its existing building stock.